 - is accounted for in terms of impact on students and their learning through the Strategic Improvement Plan (SIP) and the annual report

-- is to be used in the calendar year for which it is received.
+- must be used in the calendar year for which it is provided, including any associated staff entitlement.

 Schools receive flexible funding and/or staff entitlement.
 Schools that receive staff entitlement under this loading are schools with existing positions associated with former equity programs.